Port Chalmers time ball: History

-Following the introduction of New Zealand's first time ball, established at Wellington in March 1864, proposals were put forward for the introduction of a similar time signaling device at Port Chalmers.
+Following the introduction of New Zealand's first time ball, established at Wellington in March 1864, proposals were put forward for the introduction of a similar time signalling device at Port Chalmers.
 Originally it was suggested by harbourmaster W. Thomson that a time gun be used in preference to a time ball, as at noon, ship masters are frequently on shore, and were more likely to hear a gun than observe a time ball.
 The gun would also indicate the time to the inhabitants of the town, many of whom were not within sight of the signal station, and to the harbour ferry masters.

 It was not until 1867, following pressure from shipowners, that the Otago Provincial Council decided to install a time ball on the existing flagstaff on top of Observation Point.
 The flagstaff which was installed in 1864 had formerly been the mizzen mast on the condemned barque "Cincinnati".
 This ship had once been owned by the notorious Bully Hayes.

 It was the first publicly funded time ball in New Zealand.

 The service started on Saturday 1 June 1867 with the ball being dropped daily, except Sundays, at 1 p.m.
 Port Chalmers time, that is, 1 hour 37 minutes 23.5 seconds a.m.
 Greenwich Mean Time.

 Despite the introduction of New Zealand mean time in 1868 the stated drop time continued to be 1 p.m.
 Port Chalmers mean time.

 The exact time was kept by a grandfather clock which was checked every day at 9 a.m. when a signal was telegraphed from Wellington to the signal master.

 At 12.45 p.m. the time ball was hoisted on the flagstaff, while officers on the ships would stand by their chronometers and an apprentice would be outside watching the time ball.
 At 1 pm the signal master would drop the ball and the apprentice would shout "Stop".
 The officers would then check their chronometers (and no doubt local residents also checked their clocks and watches).
 The time was recorded when the ball began descending, not when it reached the bottom.